-- Export name mappings for a specific attribute using the Import/Export tool
+- Export name mappings for a specific attribute using the Upload & Export tool

 - Update attribute name mappings in the exported version using Google Sheets

-- Upload updated name mappings using the Import/Export tool
+- Upload updated name mappings using the Upload & Export tool

 1. Export Attributes

 It is best to start an update by exporting all the attribute values that exist for an attribute.

 Within Audience Studio, navigate to Export → Export Type → Attribute Name.
 In the Export Type drop down, select the attribute you would like to update.